Alancorleto/perfect-game/README.md

 ## Quick Start

-1. Open the live API documentation at [https://perfect-game.fastapicloud.dev/docs](https://perfect-game.fastapicloud.dev/docs).
+1. Open the live API documentation at [https://perfect-game-sandbox.fastapicloud.dev/docs](https://perfect-game-sandbox.fastapicloud.dev/docs).
 2. Create an account by calling `POST /users`.
 3. Use the `Authorize` button in the top-right corner of the FastAPI docs to log in with your credentials.
 4. Test the available endpoints directly from the Swagger UI.

+It's a sandbox environment, so feel free to experiment with the API 😄

 ## Usage

 All the endpoints are documented in detail in the FastAPI Swagger UI.
-However, here is a quick overview of the typical flow.
+However, here is a quick overview of the typical flow for a tournament with one category and one round.

 1. Create a user.
 2. Log in.
 3. Create a tournament.
 4. Add a category
 5. Create one or more guest players to play the category.
-6. Create one or more rounds for the category.
+6. Create one round for the category.
-7. Create a score table for each round.
+7. Create a score table for the round.
-8. Create one or more score columns for each set.
+8. Create one or more score columns for the table.
 9. Start the round.
 10. Submit scores.
-11. Check the set results to see the calculated standings.
+11. Check the table results to see the calculated standings.

 ### Additional functionality